 This amazing heritage schoolhouse turned hotel is a fascinating place to visit with kids (even if you are not staying the night).
 Wander the halls taking in all the eclectic art pieces, watch a second run movie in the old auditorium (afternoon and early evening movies are kid-friendly) or grab a bite and a pint at one of several classroom restaurants.

 For more information: see the Kennedy School website.

 9. Powell’s City of Books

 Take your little book lover to the largest independent book store in the world (it takes up a whole city block).
 After perusing the thousands of new and used book titles, stick around for the kids storytime (11am on Saturdays).
-If you are lucky, you may also be able to enjoy one of the special author events (like astronaut Chris Hadfield on Nov.
-7, 2014).

 For more information and events: see the Powell’s Books website.

 I was a little skeptical about this ‘make your own pancakes’ restaurant until I read the reviews (86% ‘Like it’ on Urban Spoon).
 The concierge at our hotel also replied with an enthusiastic ‘Awesome!’, when we told him where we were going for breakfast.
 Choose from 6 types of batter (including whole grain and vegan/gluten free), an assortment of delicious topping (chocolate hazelnut spread, local goat cheese, real maple syrup), and even a la carte egg dishes.

 For more information: see the Slappy Cakes website.